 On December 17, 2012, Capcom released Street Fighter X Mega Man

 as a Freeware

 game.
 Get it here!

-Mega Man will appear as a guest character in Nintendo's Super Smash Bros.
+Mega Man appears as a guest character in Nintendo's Super Smash Bros.

 series on the Wii U and 3DS.

 This franchise provides examples of: